 Mandate or buy-in

-Organisations have different approaches to driving travel policy compliance.
+Organisations have different approaches to implementing their rules.
 Some have strict codes that are rigorously enforced.
 This is known as mandating, and is associated with more traditional, authoritarian organisations.

 Other businesses are more flexible and try to encourage staff to do the right thing by getting them to “buy in” to the accepted practices.

-Online booking tools are a useful means of ensuring compliance as they can be set up so that only compliant travel is possible.
-Non-preferred suppliers or classes of travel can be hidden, allowing travellers to choose from approved vendors only.
+Self-booking tools are a useful means of ensuring compliance as they can be set up so that only compliant travel is possible.
+Non-preferred suppliers or classes of travel can be hidden, forcing travellers to choose from approved vendors.

 Reward people for doing it right